fudgefr/pyctozor/README.md

 So I started this 'pyctozor' tool.
 But I am not alone in this wonderful world of Open Source software.
 People had already done (some of) the 'bad' job.
 So here are the dependencies for pyctozor:
-- Python 2.7 (hence the _py_ in pyctozor), python 3.0 not yet supported (not tested so far).
+- Python 2.6 (hence the _py_ in pyctozor), python 2.7/3.0 not supported (yet!?).
-- exiv2 which is a C++ library and a command line utility to manage image metadata.
+- [exiv2](http://www.exiv2.org/ "exiv2") which is a C++ library and a command line utility to manage image metadata.
 - [pyexiv2](http://tilloy.net/dev/pyexiv2/ "pyexiv2") which is python binding to exiv2

+DONE
+====
+- First version is able at least to copy pictures inside a directory where year/month/day tree will be built based on input from selected pictures (alpha-alpha-alpha: not thoroughly tested so far.
+DO NOT RELY ON IT!
+MAKE BACKUPS!
+BACKUPS OF BACKUPS!)
+- dry run is available.

 TODO
 ====
 - Almost everything
-- First version should be able at least to copy pictures inside a directory where year/month/day tree will be built based on input from selected pictures
 - then make some more sofisticated rules to classify them
-- use rsync to copy/synchronized pictures files
+- use rsync to copy/synchronize pictures files
-- dry-run with printing of what would be done

 LICENCE
 =======